 About the Organizer Role: This position will have a strategic focus in environmental and energy justice, and will work to build organizing capacity in Indigenous communities.
 This person will be based in the Upper Peninsula and we have a strong preference for candidates in the central or western UP.
 In addition, all organizers on the Rural Organizing Team will 1) work collaboratively with the team to develop relationships with leaders in specific regions and communities across the state, 2) work with the team to host community organizing workshops and other capacity-building efforts 3) work with local leaders to organize and hold community meetings and support local campaigns, and 4) work with the larger We The People organization to connect work across regions.

-Primary Responsibilities: The Learning Director will:
+Primary Responsibilities: The organizers will:

 Other duties or tasks may be assigned on an as-needed basis.

 Job Requirements: The ideal candidate for this position will have the following:

 A natural curiosity about people and the ability to relate to them.
 Experience initiating conversations with community members about their stories, hopes, fears, and challenges, and a willingness to be bold in conversations with strangers and volunteers.